 What is Blockchain?

-Blockchain is a distributed computing technology that records and tracks information.
-With blockchain technology, users will be able to better manage the value of all the assets in the world.
-In other words, users can accurately track, identify, and safely manage anything from tangible assets such as housing, automobiles, cash, and land, to intangible assets such as intellectual property rights, patents, copyrights, and brands.
+Blockchain is an open-source, decentralized distributed ledger computing technology that allows users to record and tracks information but makes it impossible to edit, tamper or hack shared data.
+With blockchain technology, users can better manage the value of all the assets in the world.
+In other words, users can accurately track, identify, and safely manage anything from tangible assets, such as housing, automobiles, cash, and land, to intangible assets without worrying about hacking, duplication, and any malicious activity.

 What are the Advantages of Blockchain?